 - Start a daily journal.

 - Stay physically active (See tips to stay active in the summer).

 - Take a CPR or first aid course.

 - Write letters to friends and family members to surprise them.

 Not all screentime is bad: Choose educational options

-If your child enjoys screentime, look for websites that offer educational benefits (and set time limits!).
+If your child enjoys screen time, look for summer learning apps or websites that offer educational benefits (and set time limits!).
 Some good options that encourage learning include: